 Before beginning our veeery long bus journey back, we took a boat trip in the Bay of Bengal.
 This photo was taken from the boat.
 I spotted some river dolphins but they were too quick to catch on camera!

 I did lots of writing to explain these photos but then my web browser crashed and I lost it all!
-So enjoy the photos for now and I'll rewrite it all tomorrow!
+So enjoy the photos!

 The streets near Topsia